-Goutweed or Bishop’s weed (Aegopodium podagraria )
+Goutweed or Bishop's Weed

-Goutweed is an aggressive perennial that reproduces primarily vegitatively through a rhizome system.
+Goutweed is an aggressive perennial that reproduces primarily vegetatively through a rhizome system.
 Seeds require cold stratification to germinate, and the seed bank is short-lived.
 Seeds usually will germinate the next year after initial dispersal.
 New foliage appears in early spring and flowers bloom in June with small white umbels.
 The seeds turn brown when they ripen in late summer.